MicrosoftDocs/win32/desktop-src/NetMon2/labeled-largeint.md

 ---
-Description: The LABELED\_LARGEINT structure defines a label that is displayed when a specific LARGEINT property value is detected. ms.assetid: ca565be0-96bb-4265-9422-793db0723563
+description: The LABELED\_LARGEINT structure defines a label that is displayed when a specific LARGEINT property value is detected. ms.assetid: ca565be0-96bb-4265-9422-793db0723563
 title: LABELED_LARGEINT structure (Netmon.h)
 ms.topic: reference